gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 ...
 ```

-**Step 2: Preparation**
+**Step 3: Preparation**

 **IMPORTANT:** If your camera is T31, please find out if it is `t31a` or `t31x` to download the correct OpenIPC build.
 Using the wrong build would hard brick your camera.

-Download corrrect OpenIPC build from OpenIPC release page for your device, place them under `wz_flash-helper/restore/openipc/` on your SD card and rename them to:
+Download correct OpenIPC build from the OpenIPC [Release page](https://github.com/OpenIPC/firmware/releases/tag/latest) for your device, place them under the `wz_flash-helper/restore/openipc/` on your SD card and rename them to:
 - openipc_[SoC]_boot.bin
 - openipc_[SoC]_kernel.bin
 - openipc_[SoC]_rootfs.bin